zaubii/owg-g32-ha-integration/README.md

 ## **Disclaimer**

 This is a third-party integration developed by the community and is not officially developed or supported by Otto Wilde GmbH.
 Use at your own risk.

+---

+If you find this component useful, consider buying me a coffee! ☕ [https://buymeacoffee.com/zaubii](https://buymeacoffee.com/zaubii)